alphagov/govuk-import-export-prototype/answer/delay-paying-customs-duty-when-you-import-goods.markdown

    url: '/'
  - name: Business and self employed
    url: '/'
- - name: Exporting and doing business abroad
+ - name: Importing
    url: '/topic/business-and-self-employed/importing.html'
 ---

 If you import goods regularly, you can apply for a duty deferment account to delay paying most customs charges.
 For example:

-customs duty
+- customs duty
-excise duty
+- excise duty
-import VAT
+- import VAT
-Common Agricultural Policy (CAP) levies
+- Common Agricultural Policy (CAP) levies

 It lets you make one payment per month through Direct Debit instead of paying for individual consignments.